 In fact, the Critic and the Nerd have had cameos in an actual anime.

-As his crossover stuff became subbed the other members of That Guy with the Glasses also started getting Japanese fanbases, notably The Nostalgia Chick, referred to as "Nostal-Ko" (Nostal=an english abrreviation as typical in Japan and Ko=The Japanese kanji for child, usually also used to refer to younger women) on nico, Spoony, Jewwario (for his Super Robot Wars review) and for some odd reason Doug's brother Rob (who they referred to as Ni-San or Big Brother)
+As his crossover stuff became subbed the other members of That Guy with the Glasses also started getting Japanese fanbases, notably The Nostalgia Chick, referred to as "Nostal-Ko" (Nostal = an English abbreviation as typical in Japan and Ko = The Japanese kanji for child, usually also used to refer to younger women) on nico, Spoony, JewWario (they called him "Wario Oji-san", or "Uncle Wario") and for some odd reason Doug's brother Rob (who they referred to as Ni-San or Big Brother)

-While Shifty Look is officially owned by Namco Bandai, the webcomics are made by people from other parts of the world to localize Japanese Namco I Ps and cater to English speaking audiences, but the Shifty Look website has gotten so much web traffic from Japan that they decided to also translate the comics to Japanese as well.
+While Shifty Look is officially owned by Bandai Namco Entertainment, the webcomics are made by people from other parts of the world to localize Japanese Namco IPs and cater to English speaking audiences, but the Shifty Look website has gotten so much web traffic from Japan that they decided to also translate the comics to Japanese as well.